mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/quick-start/index.md

     konvoy2 move --to-kubeconfig ${CLUSTER_NAME}.conf
     ```

-    Note: Please remember to specify flag `--kubeconfig` flag pointing to file `${CLUSTER_NAME}.conf` or make sure that the access credentials from this file become the default ones after the move operation is complete.
+    <p class="message--note"><strong>NOTE: </strong>Remember to specify flag `--kubeconfig` flag pointing to file `${CLUSTER_NAME}.conf` or make sure that the access credentials from this file become the default credentials after the move operation is complete.</p>

-    Note: Konvoy move operation has the following limitations:
+    Note that the Konvoy `move` operation has the following limitations:
-    - only one workload cluster is supported.
-This also implies that konvoy does not support moving more than one bootstrap cluster onto the same worker cluster
+    - Only one workload cluster is supported.
+This also implies that Konvoy does not support moving more than one bootstrap cluster onto the same worker cluster
-    - konvoy version used for creating the worker cluster must much konvoy version used for deleting worker cluster
+    - The Konvoy version used for creating the worker cluster must match the Konvoy version used for deleting the worker cluster.
-    - konvoy version used for deploying bootstrap cluster must match konvoy version used for deploying worker cluster
+    - The Konvoy version used for deploying a bootstrap cluster must match the Konvoy version used for deploying a worker cluster.
-    - we only support moving of all clusters, no individual namespaces migration even though CAPI supports it.
+    - Konvoy only supports moving all namespaces in the cluster; Konvoy does not support migration of individual namespaces.
-    - it is responsibility of the user to make sure that the permissions available to the CAPI controllers running on worker cluster are sufficient.
+    - You must ensure that the permissions available to the CAPI controllers running on the worker cluster are sufficient.

-1. The bootstrap cluster can be now removed, as the worker cluster is now self-managing.
+1. Remove the bootstrap cluster, as the worker cluster is now self-managing:

     ```sh
     konvoy2 delete bootstrap